- Lois McMaster Bujold, 2003 – HarperCollins

 It comes as no surprise that Paladin of Souls won the Hugo, Nebula, and Locus Awards in 2004.
 The World of the Five Gods Series won a Nebula Award for Best Series in 2018.

 Can you read this book and get the full effect of the story without reading The Curse of Chalion?
 Yes; the story is not a continuation.
 However, you’ll have a bit more context if you read (or listen to) Curse first.

 Read or listen?
-Honestly it doesn’t matter; the world Bujold has created is so immersive that you’ll fall through this world and into the World of The Five Gods no matter what medium you choose.
+Honestly it doesn’t matter; the universe Bujold has created is so immersive that you’ll fall through this world and into the World of The Five Gods no matter what medium you choose.
 Just do yourself a favor and experience this book.

 *The Bastard is one of the Five Gods in this series.